UmarMohamedUsman/architecture-center/docs/reference-architectures/index.md

                     </div>
                     <div class="cardText">
                         <h3>Create an AD DS forest in Azure</h3>
-                        <p>Create a separate Active Directory domain in Azure that is trusted by domains in your on-premises AD forest.</p>
+                        <p>Create a separate AD domain in Azure that is trusted by your on-premises AD forest.</p>
                     </div>
                 </div>
             </div>